CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/EquipmentCarryWeightAndWeightClasses.md

 |    Weight Class: Medium    | -1d to STR/RFX governed Dice Pools | Indefinite | 25% < Equipment Weight <= 50% of Carry Weight |
 |    Weight Class: Heavy    | -2d to STR/RFX governed Dice Pools | Indefinite | 50% < Equipment Weight <= 100% of Carry Weight |
 | Weight Class: Overburdened | -4d to STR/RFX governed Dice Pools | Indefinite |    100% < Equipment Weight of Carry Weight    |

-### Equipment

-Represent items a character has on their person in an easy-to-reach placement or that are being worn.
-This generally covers things needed in combat such as weapons, armor, quivers/arrows, potions, etc...